ministryofjustice/security-guidance/policies/privileged-user-backups-removable-media-and-incident-management-guide.md

 ## Removable media

 Whether moving data to the Cloud or accepting data from third parties, removable media increases the risk of malware being introduced to systems and could result in the loss of critical or sensitive MoJ data.
-Privileged users play an important role in managing this risk and must follow the points below.
+Privileged users play an important role in managing this risk and must ensure that the following actions are undertaken by individuals using removable media.

 - Any data transferred from removable media to the MoJ systems should be scanned for malware before being uploaded to MoJ systems.
 One option is to adopt a sheep dip, a segregated system with anti-virus, which can be used to conduct these scans before data is introduced to the MoJ systems.
 This reduces, but does note eliminate, the risk that removable media is used as a threat vector for malware.
 - The origin of any removable media must be established to understand the risk it poses.